altomator/Image_Retrieval/README.md

 ##### OCR
 Printed collections (with OCR) can be analysed using extractMD.pl script.
 This script is the more BnF centered and it will be difficult to adapt to other context...
 It can handle various types of digital documents (books, newspapers) produced by the BnF or during the Europeana Newspapers project.
-Regarding the newspapers type, the script can handle raw OCR production or OLR production (article recognition with METS/ALTO).
+Regarding the newspapers type, the script can handle raw OCR production or OLR production (articles recognition described with a METS/ALTO format).

 Usage:
 >perl extractMD.pl [-LI] mode title IN OUT format